-A pathway to violence often follows four steps:
+A pathway to violence often follows five steps:

-- 1 Ideation or expressed thoughts, of the use of violence to address a perceived grievance, - 2 Planning as to how to implement that violence, - 3 Preparation for violence including acquisition of means, method, and opportunity, and - 4 The implementation of violence.
+Grievance, real or perceived, creating a sense of loss, mistreatment, or injustice Ideation or expressed thoughts, of the use of violence to address a perceived grievance, Planning as to how to implement that violence, Preparation for violence including acquisition of means, method, and opportunity, and The implementation of violence.

-The guiding principles of this threat assessment process center around the basic tenet that targeted school violence is the result of an often-discernible process of thinking and behavior which the threat assessment team, with the right training and processes, can identify and act upon to prevent.
+The guiding principles of this threat assessment process center around the basic tenet that targeted violence is the end result of an often discernible process of thinking and behavior which the threat assessment team, with the right training and processes, can identify and act upon to prevent violence.